robintsunny/StudyGuideNotes/web.md

 Describes the communication options for the target resource.
 8. TRACE
 Performs a message loop-back test along the path to the target resource.

+### What is the difference between HTTP and HTTPS
+HTTP has the ability to fall to a Man in the Middle Attack, HTTPS is a bit more secure